(Warning: This article contains graphic details of dogfighting and its effects on dogs.)

 Best Friends Animal Society received 22 of the most traumatized dogfighting victims from Bad Newz Kennels and began the arduous process of rehabilitation.
 Most of the dogs were adopted into loving homes.

 The Reward for Reporting a Dogfight Is $5,000.
-(The Humane Society of United States)
+(The Humane Society of the United States)

 This is enticing for those with criminal minds as well as for the innocent people who stumble across it.
 But between humane societies, animal advocates, and rescue organizations, this reward should be five or six figures at minimum.